- Facebook Ads and the Impact of iOS 14

 The posts goes on to say that once Facebook and Instagram are forced to show Apple’s prompt to users of the Facebook family of apps, “those that optimize, target, and/or report on mobile web events from any of our business tools will be impacted.”
 So, the impact is likely to extend beyond Audience Network.

 So, we are now talking about the impact to advertisers as a result of people not giving Facebook’s apps permission to track them.
-It will, as Facebook says, impact How you optimize impacts who sees your Facebook ad.
-Facebook will show your ad to people most likely to perform your desired action., targeting, and tracking across the mobile web.
+It will, as Facebook says, impact The Performance Goal is chosen within the ad set and determines optimization and delivery.
+How you optimize impacts who sees your ad.
+Meta will show your ad to people most likely to perform your desired action.
+More, targeting, and tracking across the mobile web.
 Why?

 Imagine a user opts not to allow the Facebook or Instagram app to track them.
 They click a link shared to their news feed.
 We then, I presume, end up with a black hole.
 Facebook can’t track that user’s activity on the websites clicked from Facebook so that activity can not be used for targeting and conversion tracking.